VIC.GOV.AU | Policy and Advisory Library

 Reinstatement works

-Works required to return a school site to operational capacity.
-Reinstatement works are not guaranteed and are subject to eligibility criteria.
+Works required to return a school site to pre-loss condition.
+Reinstatement works are not guaranteed to be funded by the VSBA and are subject to eligibility criteria.
+Schools will not be reimbursed for works undertaken without prior approval.

 School-funded threshold

-The designated dollar threshold ($5000 plus GST) at which the VSBA will fund reinstatement works.
+The designated dollar threshold ($5,000 plus GST) at which the VSBA may fund reinstatement works.
 Reinstatement works estimated to cost below this amount are to be funded directly by the school.

 VSBA – Response Programs Unit

 The VSBA Response Programs Unit oversees the Make-safe Program.
-The Response Programs Unit, through Programmed, is responsible for making the site of an event or incident safe for staff, students and the community.
+Working with the school, the Make-safe Program is responsible for assisting the school in making the site safe for staff, students and the community following an event or incident.

-In certain circumstances, the VSBA may reinstate school facilities to an operational standard.
+The VSBA may reinstate school facilities to an operational standard in certain exceptional circumstances.

-The DET Incident & Security Operations Centre provides an alarm-monitoring function which may trigger awareness of Departmental assets being damaged in incidents.
+The DE Incident and Security Operations Centre (ISOC) provides an alarm-monitoring function that may trigger awareness of departmental assets being damaged in incidents.

-ISOC’s alarm system does not automatically raise a Make-Safe request.
+ISOC’s alarm system does not automatically raise a Make-safe request or report an incident.

-Regional Offices provide support to the schools as required.
-Regional Offices do not have a mandatory role in the Make-safe process, but may facilitate communication between schools and the Make-safe team.
-Regional Offices may be requested by schools or the VSBA to assist with issues resolution.
+Regional offices provide support to schools as required.
+Regional Offices do not have a direct role in the Make-safe process, but may facilitate communication between schools and the Make-safe Program.
+Schools or the VSBA may request Provision and Planning Officers (PPOs) to assist in complex situations.

 Make-safe Procedure